What is it like to climb Mount Kilimanjaro?

 The first few days are relatively subdued.
 Your trek begins on warm, dry plains with average temperatures of 85°F. You ascend through wet tropical forest, then dries, cooler zones.

 During the last days of the ascent, hikers have shorter pushes to preserve energy for the final climb.
-You’ll break off each day at two or three in the afternoon.
+You’ll break off each day at 2 p.m. or 3 p.m..

 “Now the precipices are very steep.
 Outhouses cantilever over the edge and there’s no horizontal space to pitch a tent,” said Jollie.
 “You really feel like you’re on the top of the world.”